dcomtois/summarytools/README.md

 ![html output for ctable](img/ctable-with-row-props.png)

 It is possible to display _column_, _total_, or no proportions at all.
-We can also omit the _Totals_, so at its simplest form, we'd have:
+We can also omit the marginal totals and proportions altogether, so at its simplest form, we have:

 ```r
 with(tobacco, ctable(smoker, diseased, prop = "n", totals = FALSE))